-The Ironbridge Gorge WHS SPD would provide guidance and information to support the implementation of policies within the adopted Local Plan and in the future the draft Local Plan.
+The Ironbridge Gorge WHS SPD will provide guidance and information to support the implementation of policies within the adopted Local Plan and in the future the draft Shropshire Local Plan.

-The SPD clarifies why conserving and enhancing the OUV is of such importance and it will form part of a suite of documents including the Local Plan and WHS Management Plan that set out how the area will be protected and managed.
+The Ironbridge Gorge WHS SPD clarifies why conserving and enhancing the OUV is of such importance and it will form part of a suite of documents including the Local Plan (adopted and draft) and WHS Management Plan that set out how the area will be protected and managed.

-As such it would help conserve and enhance the OUV of the Ironbridge Gorge WHS and support sustainable development within the WHS.
-It would also assist the Council in continuing to make the most effective use of its resources and support the efficient delivery of the development management process.
+As such it will help conserve and enhance the OUV of the Ironbridge Gorge WHS and support sustainable development within the WHS.
+It will also assist the Council in continuing to make the most effective use of its resources and support the efficient delivery of the development management process.

-The WHS boundary extends into the Borough of Telford and Wrekin and therefore the SPD has been prepared jointly by Shropshire Council and Telford and Wrekin Council and would, subject to adoption, be used by both Local Planning Authorities' to help determine planning applications in their areas.
+The WHS boundary extends into the Borough of Telford & Wrekin and therefore the SPD has been prepared jointly by Shropshire Council and Telford and Wrekin Council and will, subject to adoption, be used by both Local Planning Authorities' to help determine planning applications in their areas.